PAAC on SEAC Special Education Advisory Committee Annual Calendar of SEAC Business

 Additional SEAC Resources:

-A broad overview of special education and details of many legal requirements are captured in the newly released, Special Education In Ontario Kindergarten to Grade 12, Policy and Resource Guide (2017 draft) available at:
+A broad overview of special education and details of many legal requirements are captured in the newly released, Special Education In Ontario Kindergarten to Grade 12, Policy and Resource Guide (2017 draft): Special Education in Ontario, Kindergarten to Grade 12: Policy and Resource Guide (2017)

 The role of SEAC is defined in Regulation 464/97 on Special Education Advisory Committee available at: